 - Fingertip Protection

 Mechanix is one of the top-rated brands in the world, known for its high-quality gloves designed for work, industrial, or tactical purposes.
 They have a wide range of models and colors to fit almost any need.

 These M-Pact Glove models are designed to withstand rough conditions, are durable, and are built to protect your hands from impact.
 They’re comfortable to wear and great for dexterity.

 Come with TPR (Thermoplastic Rubber) + D3O Technology which offers excellent protection from impact injuries and abrasions.
 Because these extra layers of protection contribute to insulation, the gloves can make your hands sweat more than other models.

 Impact Protection with D3O: How it Works

-They can be washed in the machine, and are available in multiple colors and styles.
-Mechanix provide us with a wide range of gloves, including options for framers which are partially fingerless.
+They can be washed in the washing machine, and are available in multiple colors and styles.
+Mechanix provides us with a wide range of gloves, including options for framers which are partially fingerless.

 × This model is not good for keeping you warm in winter or cold temperatures.
 The material is breathable and it’s not ideal to wear in chilly winters.